How to Make Professional Email Templates With Quizzes [+Examples]

 Try to add visuals like images, GIFs, and videos that grab the subscriber’s eyeballs and help them choose the right answer.
 Visuals are known to evoke emotions and boost engagement rates.

 3. Number of questions

-6 to 10 questions work the best for email quizzes as it would not take more than three minutes to complete.
+6 to 10 questions work best for email quizzes as they would not take more than three minutes to complete.
 Going beyond this number might decrease the completion rate of your quiz.